How to Fix DE2 error — door open during cycle on LG WM9000HVA (Front Load)

 Step 1

-Unplug the washer before doing anything else to eliminate shock risk.
-Inspect the door boot seal along the inner drum lip, paying close attention to the fold area — a tear here allows drum pressure during the spin cycle to push the seal outward, which the machine interprets as an open door and triggers the dE2 error.
-Run your finger slowly around the entire fold to feel for hidden splits that are easy to miss visually.
+First things first—unplug the washer to eliminate any risk of shock.
+Inspect the door boot seal along the inner drum lip, especially in the fold area.
+A tear here can allow drum pressure during the spin cycle to push the seal outward, which the machine interprets as an open door and triggers the DE2 error.
+Run your finger slowly around the entire fold to feel for hidden splits that might be missed visually.

 Step 2

-Examine the door latch strike plate for warping, wear, or misalignment, because if the strike is even slightly off-center the lock mechanism cannot fully engage and the washer will register the door as open.
-Close the door slowly and watch whether the strike enters the latch pocket cleanly and straight — any deviation means the strike needs realignment or replacement.
-Pro tip: a strike that looks fine from a distance often shows clear wear grooves up close that confirm it has been catching incorrectly.
+Next, examine the door latch strike plate for warping, wear, or misalignment.
+If the strike is even slightly off-center, the lock mechanism cannot fully engage, and the washer will register the door as open.
+Close the door slowly and watch whether the strike enters the latch pocket cleanly.
+Any deviation means the strike needs realignment or replacement.
+A strike that looks fine from a distance often shows wear grooves up close that confirm it has been catching incorrectly.

 Step 3

-Access the door lock assembly by carefully peeling back the boot seal lip and removing the two Phillips screws that secure the lock to the front panel.
-Test the lock solenoid on the Rx1 setting on your multimeter — a reading of open (OL or no continuity) means the solenoid has failed and the lock must be replaced, since a faulty solenoid prevents the lock from confirming a secure door closure to the control board.
+Now, access the door lock assembly by carefully peeling back the boot seal lip and removing the two Phillips screws that secure the lock to the front panel.
+Test the lock solenoid on the Rx1 setting of your multimeter.
+A reading of open (OL or no continuity) means the solenoid has failed, and the lock must be replaced.
+A faulty solenoid prevents the lock from confirming secure door closure to the control board.
 Always discharge any residual capacitor voltage by leaving the unit unplugged for two minutes before probing internal components.

 Step 4

-Check the door hinges by opening the door fully and then closing it, watching for any drop in the door’s vertical position — a drop of 3mm or more means the hinges are loose or worn, which shifts the striker out of alignment with the latch and causes intermittent dE2 errors.
-Tighten all three T20 Torx hinge screws and retest the door movement; if the hinge itself is bent or cracked, replace it entirely because tightening alone will not restore correct alignment.
+Check the door hinges by fully opening the door and then closing it.
+Watch for any drop in the door’s vertical position.
+A drop of 3mm or more indicates that the hinges are loose or worn, which shifts the striker out of alignment with the latch and causes intermittent DE2 errors.
+Tighten all three T20 Torx hinge screws and retest the door movement.
+If the hinge is bent or cracked, replace it entirely because tightening alone will not restore correct alignment.
 A straightedge held against the door face while closing is a quick way to confirm whether the door is dropping.

 Step 5

-With power restored temporarily, run the washer with the door closed and observe the boot seal at the door rim during the spin portion of a cycle — any visible ballooning or billowing of the seal outward confirms there is a tear allowing air and pressure to escape.
-This test is particularly useful for catching small fold tears that did not feel obvious during the manual inspection in Step 1.
+Once you restore power temporarily, run the washer with the door closed and observe the boot seal at the door rim during the spin portion of a cycle.
+Any visible ballooning or billowing of the seal outward confirms there is a tear allowing air and pressure to escape.
+This test is particularly useful for catching small fold tears that didn’t feel obvious during the manual inspection in Step 1.
 Safety note: keep hands and loose clothing clear of the door area during spin observation.

 Step 6

-Restore power fully, select a Heavy Duty cycle, and run it to completion — this cycle uses the highest spin speed and water level, making it the most reliable test to confirm the dE2 error has been resolved.
-If the error does not reappear, the repair is complete; if it returns, the fault is likely intermittent contact at the door lock wiring harness connector, which should be unplugged, inspected for corrosion or bent pins, and reseated before condemning the control board.
+Finally, fully restore power, select a Heavy Duty cycle, and run it to completion.
+This cycle uses the highest spin speed and water level, making it the most reliable test to confirm that the DE2 error has been resolved.
+If the error does not reappear, you’re all set!
+If it does return, the fault is likely intermittent contact at the door lock wiring harness connector, which should be unplugged, inspected for corrosion or bent pins, and reseated before condemning the control board.

 Where to Buy Replacement Parts